lockss/lockss-rtd-manual/docs/configuring.rst

 *  The configuration URL and preservation group or groups corresponding to the LOCKSS network your system is joining.

 *  The paths for the primary content storage area, any additional content storage areas, the state data storage area, the temporary storage area, and the log storage area.
-See the :ref:`Storage` and :ref:`Network-Attached Storage` sections for important information about performance requirements for these storage areas.
+See the :ref:`Storage` sections for important information about performance requirements for these storage areas.

    .. caution::